Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/engines.md

 with a rated static sea-level power delivery of 11,870 pounds of thrust in Mil, and 17,900 pounds in afterburner.
-The engines have provision for both assisted pneumatic start at fields with an available cart, or via a propellant cartridge to initiate spinup.
+The engines have provision for both assisted pneumatic start at fields with an available cart, or via a propellant cartridge to initiate spin-up.
 Similarly, the engines can utilize the aircraft's internal battery for initial power, or connection with an external power cart.

 ## Fuel Flow Indicators